denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

     helm install stable prometheus-community/kube-prometheus-stack -n prometheus

-  4. Edit the services to change the default service type to NodePort, and change the default ports, according to the yaml files from this repo.
+  4. Edit the services to change the default service type to NodePort, and change the default ports, according to the yaml files from this repo:
+     - stable-kube-prometheus-sta-prometheus.yml
+     - stable-grafana.yml

     kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus
     kubectl edit svc stable-grafana -n prometheus

+  5. Access Prometheus on port 30007 and Grafana on port 30009 in browser.
+The default credentials for Grafana are
+     - user: admin
+     - pass: prom-operator

+       Obs!
+In case the default credentials are not working, they can be found in the secret „stable-grafana” using the below command:

+    kubectl get secret stable-grafana -oyaml -n prometheus echo "YWRtaW4=" | base64 --decode
+    echo "cHJvbS1vcGVyYXRvcg==" | base64 --decode